 Don’t be misled—you cannot mock the justice of God.
 You will always harvest what you plant.”
 Galatians 6:7

 It was the best of times.
 It was the worst of times.
-Oh wait–that opening line is already taken.
-Well, it was just over ten years ago now but I well remember the night.
-Judy was out of town and I was at the church.
+Oh wait–that opening line has already been taken.
+Well, it was just over twelve years ago now, but I well remember the night.
+Judy was out of town, and I was at the church.
 We were sponsoring a dinner for the football team.
 I wanted to help but, well, it didn’t go to well.
 It is a known fact that I can’t be trusted with a power tool of any sorts.
 It just doesn’t go well.
-Apparently you can add kitchen appliances to that list.
+Apparently, you can add all things kitchen to that list.

 I love being a fixer.
-When one of my grandkid’s toys would break, they would bring it to Papa—they fixer.
+When one of my grandkid’s toys would break, they would bring it to Papa—their fixer.
 I love being the hero.
-And, I love to help.
+And I love to help.
 It’s in my DNA.
 WelI, that night I volunteered to help the head cooker person get a large pan of baked beans out of the convection oven at church.
-It was in one of those pans made out of formed aluminum.
-When I volunteered, I could see the concern in the head cooker person’s eyes—for an expert this was no deal.
-For a preacher who wasn’t allowed to use power tools—it was death valley.
+It was in one of those pans made of formed aluminum.
+When I volunteered, I could see the concern in the head cooker person’s eyes.
+For an expert this was no deal…for a preacher who wasn’t allowed to use power tools—it was Death Valley.

 Well, I immediately used my other hand to wipe some of the beans off (not too smart since I burned that hand too) and ran to the sink and started running water over it.
 The bottom line is I ended up with second degree burns, a working knowledge of how not to take beans out of the oven and several other good life lessons added to my repertoire of knowledge.
 You might say I have “bean” educated.”